Automated HDR real estate photography processing multiple images with AI-powered editing

 When not to build an automated HDR product

 A counter-position is worth more than another feature comparison.
-Skip the build if any of the below is true.
+Skip the build if any of these is true.

 You process under 5,000 images/month.
-A subscription to Aftershoot or per-image pricing from AutoHDR has lower TCO than any in-house pipeline at that volume.
+A subscription to Aftershoot or per-image pricing from AutoHDR has lower total cost than any in-house pipeline at that volume.

 Your differentiator is not HDR.
 If you are a listing portal, an MLS aggregator, or a CRM, HDR is a feature to partner on, not to build.
 White-label an API and ship faster.

 You cannot staff a QC team.
-Automated HDR without human review drifts.
+AI real estate photo editing without human review drifts.
 If you have no plan for a 2–5 person QC operation within the first year, your outputs will degrade and customers will churn.
-This is the hidden operational cost of the category.
+That is the hidden operational cost of the category.

 FAQ

-How many bracketed exposures do I actually need for real estate?
+How many bracketed exposures do I need for real estate?

 Five at ±1 EV is the safe default.
 Three at ±2 EV works when scene contrast is moderate and throughput matters.
-Nine brackets only for extreme-contrast interiors with strong sun through large glazing — past that, you spend more time shooting than the extra dynamic range is worth.
+Nine brackets are only for extreme-contrast interiors with strong sun through large glazing; past that you spend more time shooting than the extra dynamic range is worth.

-Is a learned tone mapper really worth 3–10× the GPU cost?
+Is a learned tone mapper worth 3–10× the GPU cost?

 Usually yes if you run 20,000+ images/month across multiple photographers.
-Learned models deliver consistency that classical operators cannot, which is the single biggest driver of agency NPS.
+Learned models deliver consistency that classical operators cannot, and consistency is the biggest driver of agency NPS.
 Below 10,000 images/month, Mantiuk ’08 plus a tuned contrast curve is the smarter starting point.

 What is a realistic MVP timeline and cost to build a custom HDR SaaS?

 A focused four-person squad ships a real MVP in 12–16 weeks.
-With Agent Engineering we often compress this further, but the gating item is always training data, not code.
-We don’t publish fixed prices in a blog — a 30-minute call plus a written estimate gets you a real number within two business days.
+With Agent Engineering we often compress that further, but the gating item is always training data, not code.
+We don’t publish fixed prices in a blog; a 30-minute call plus a written estimate gets you a real number within two business days.

-For FSBO and small property management, yes — Smart HDR 5 or HDR+ is now acceptable.
+For FSBO and small property management, yes.
+Smart HDR or HDR+ is now acceptable.
 For listings above $400,000 or any luxury segment, stay on a full-frame camera with bracketed RAW capture.
-Buyers notice the difference and Redfin data shows the conversion delta is real.
+Buyers notice the difference, and Redfin data shows the conversion delta is real.

-How do I handle the MLS truthfulness and disclosure rules?
+How do I handle MLS truthfulness and disclosure rules?

 Bake disclosure flags into the asset’s metadata sidecar from day one: HDR applied, sky replaced, virtually staged, objects removed.
 MLS boards vary by state, but a consistent disclosure trail keeps you out of trouble and makes audits painless.

-8–12% is our rule of thumb at steady state.
-Under 5% and your model is probably too conservative and letting ghosts through; over 20% and your margin cracks.
+8–12% at steady state is our rule of thumb.
+Under 5% and the model is probably too conservative and letting ghosts through; over 20% and your margin cracks.
 The flag rate should drop as your training set grows.

 How do I price my service against AutoHDR and BoxBrownie?

-Do not anchor on BoxBrownie’s $1.60/image — that is the high-touch tier.
-Price against AutoHDR ($0.40–$0.55) and Aftershoot’s unlimited subscriptions.
-A hybrid model (subscription for baseline volume + per-image for overage) usually wins at agency scale.
+Do not anchor on BoxBrownie’s $1.60/image; that is the high-touch tier.
+Price against AutoHDR ($0.37–$0.55) and Aftershoot’s unlimited subscriptions.
+A hybrid model, subscription for baseline volume plus per-image for overage, usually wins at agency scale.

 AI media pipelines